pbstark/Repro-s159-f19/syllabus18.md

 + 3 hours of lecture and 2 hours of lab per week (bCourses will have screencasts of lectures)
     - lectures will focus on theory, applications, and philosophy of science
     - section will focus on computing, software tools, workflow, and collaboration
-+ approximately 5 "small" individual assignments (40% of grade)
-+ approximately 2 larger individual assignments (30% of grade)
++ approximately 7 individual assignments (70% of grade)
 + a group term project, divided into approximately 5 deliverables, plus a final presentation (30% of grade)

 ### Office hours